-A few months ago, I came across Hairprint.
+A couple of years ago, I came across Hairprint.
 Being the lover of natural beauty products that I am, I was intrigued (and pretty excited) to read up on this brand that promises to restore hair to it’s natural pre grey colour, NATURALLY!

 Hairprint is a natural hair colour although not a dye apparently, it’s a system that works at reversing grey and restoring the hair’s health.
 Rather than stripping hair of its colour and inserting coal tar dyes, which all permanent hair-colouring products do, this process mimics how hair gets its true colour in the first place.
 Whoa!

 You may have heard about the complete chemical cocktail of nasties that makes up your average hair dye.
 P-Phenylenediamine (PPD), Coal Tar, Formalahyde, Pthalates, parabens, not to mention the chemical combinations that occur (for instance Ammonia and Hydrogen Peroxide when combined can create a harmful carcinogen).